amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 * RTG resolution support for running Workbench in modern resolutions like 1920×1080 and in 16:9 aspect ratios on MiSTer.

 * Uses PFS for its file system to avoid accidental corruption on write operations, which the standard FFS file system is very prone to.

+* Includes a dedicated setup to closely mimic a stock Amiga 500 with memory expansion (use with ADF files only) for maximum compatibility with demo scene productions and any troublesome games that rely on cycle accuracy and exact hardware.

+* Includes an optional, dedicated Amiga 500HD setup that gives you a representative feel for how it was to use Workbench 1.3 with a hard disk and productivity apps around 1989.

+* Includes an optional, dedicated Amiga 600HD setup that gives you a representative feel for how it was to use Workbench 2.x with an Amiga 600 or 3000 around 1991-1992.

 ## Quick Setup